viswanathct/kart/ReadMe.md

   * 1157  Redid the structure of the master file, to follow a common syntax of the other files.
 It is now a special file only by convention.
   * 1400  Decided to have standardized errors.
   * 1422  Figured out error handling.
+  * 1635  Replaced the property private, with sharing, so to support read-only and write-only fields.
+  * 1645  Reassigned the property, config to handler specific configuration.
+  * 1650  Introduced the property field<x>.optional.
+  * 1654  Introduced the function, refresh, to re-evaluate expressions.
+  * 1745  Introduced the function, ensure.